Forms, Policies, and Procedures

 Cash Advance Form and Policy Info

 Cash Advances are essentially loans available to faculty and staff for University-related travel or purchasing.
-Please be sure to use the Request for Advance form, completed fully with proper approvals, submitted to Procurement Services prior to 12:00 noon on the Tuesday of the week that the check is required.
+Please be sure to use the Request for Advance form, completed fully with proper approvals, submitted to Procurement Services prior to the end of the day on the Monday of the week that the check is required.

 Per policy, the Cash Advance needs to be printed on blue paper, or copies are available at any time in the Procurement Services office.